On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 It is a joke, not an instant comprehension, to acknowledge that he may have made a mistake:

-And in fact, the result is irrelevant in terms of the standings.
+And in fact, the result is irrelevant for the standings.
 Now the show matters.
 So far, during the first Chinese weekend of Formula 1, the World Champion has suffered and in the race, to bounce back, he will have to do a Monza-like comeback, facilitated by a track that allows overtakes.
-At the Shanghai International Circuit, there are 71.300 spectators present in the grandstands: at the sight of the spinning car from Maranello, they explode in a roar of disappointment, surprise and negative cheers.
+At the Shanghai International Circuit, there are 71.300 spectators in the grandstands: at the sight of the spinning car from Maranello, they explode in a roar of disappointment, surprise and negative cheers.
 For the race, between 150.000 and 200.000 spectators are expected, record numbers in Formula 1, in a country that knows as much about motorsport as an average European of Confucius.
 Hero of the day, first poleman in China, Rubens Barrichello says he is surprised by the mistake of his teammate:

 "When I change settings, what I expect doesn't happen.
 The goal is to finish ahead of Satō".

 That is, the driver who replaced him at the end of the 2003 season at BAR.
 A whim within his reach: the Japanese driver starts from the penultimate row because he has changed his engine.
-On Sunday, 26 September 2004, at the start of the first Chinese Grand Prix, Rubens Barrichello and Kimi Räikkönen keep the lead of the race; Fernando Alonso gets himself right behind them, while Jenson Button dropped to fifth place, overtaken also by Felipe Massa.
+On Sunday, September 26, 2004, at the start of the first Chinese Grand Prix, Rubens Barrichello and Kimi Räikkönen keep the lead of the race; Fernando Alonso gets himself right behind them, while Jenson Button drops to fifth place, overtaken also by Felipe Massa.
 The British driver gets his position back from the Sauber driver over the course of lap 3, after an intense duel.
-Over the course of lap 4, Felipe Massa is also overtaken by Giancarlo Fisichella and Ralf Schumacher.
-In the meantime, Michael Schumacher struggles to come back at the front, stuck at the seventeenth position behind the Toyota of Olivier Panis, who had a terrible start because of a launch control issue.
-On lap 7, Jenson Button also overtakes Fernando Alonso, bringing himself to the third position; the BAR driver sets the fastest lap time of the race.
-After ten laps of race, Felipe Massa is the first driver to come back into the pits to do his refueling.
-A little after, Michael Schumacher hits the car of Christian Klien during an attempt to overtake him to the detriment of the Austrian.
+On lap 4, Felipe Massa is also overtaken by Giancarlo Fisichella and Ralf Schumacher.
+In the meantime, Michael Schumacher struggles to come back at the front and is stuck in seventeenth position behind the Toyota of Olivier Panis, who had a terrible start because of a launch control issue.
+On lap 7, Jenson Button also overtakes Fernando Alonso, bringing himself to third position; the BAR driver sets the fastest lap time of the race.
+After ten laps, Felipe Massa is the first driver to come back into the pits to do his refueling.
+A little later, Michael Schumacher hits the car of Christian Klien during an attempt to overtake him.
 Schumacher continues, while Klien has to retire because of a damaged suspension.
-Rubens Barrichello and Kimi Räikkönen make their pit stops together over the course of lap 12, while Fernando Alonso and Jenson Button remain out on track.
+Rubens Barrichello and Kimi Räikkönen make their pit stops together on lap 12, while Fernando Alonso and Jenson Button remain out on track.
 Both drivers come into the pits over the course of lap 13 and lap 14 respectively, keeping the fourth and third positions.
-Further back, Michael Schumacher, who is pushing to the maximum to try to climb up, ends up in a spin, losing quite some time; the German driver is the last driver to do his refueling, over the course of lap 20, after having overtaken Giancarlo Fisichella as well as Ralf Schumacher.
+Further back, Michael Schumacher, who is pushing to the maximum to try to make a comeback, ends up in a spin, losing quite some time; the German driver is the last driver to do his refueling, on lap 20, after having overtaken Giancarlo Fisichella as well as Ralf Schumacher.
 Leading the race, Rubens Barrichello struggles to hold Kimi Räikkönen back; the gap of the Brazilian over the Finnish remains steadily under one second.
-In third position, a little bit off, Jenson Button follows; the British driver, however, started with a 2-stop strategy only, against the 3-stop strategies of his rivals.
+In third position, a little bit off, Jenson Button follows; the British driver, however, started with a 2-stop strategy, against the 3-stop strategies of his rivals.
 Fernando Alonso keeps the fourth place, ahead of Ralf Schumacher, Giancarlo Fisichella and David Coulthard.

-Kimi Räikkönen does his refueling for the second time over the course of lap 27; when Rubens Barrichello also does his second pit stop, over the course of lap 29, his gap over the Finnish increases.
-Thus, Jenson Button takes the lead and does his refueling over the course of lap 35.
-At the same time, Michael Schumacher has a puncture to a tyre, losing again more ground regarding the leader of the race.
+Kimi Räikkönen does his refueling for the second time over the course of lap 27; when Rubens Barrichello also does his second pit stop, on lap 29, his gap over the Finnish increases.
+Thus, Jenson Button takes the lead and does his refueling on lap 35.
+At the same time, Michael Schumacher has a puncture to a tyre, losing again more ground to the leader of the race.
 Over the course of lap 36, Kimi Räikkönen does his third and last pit stop, anticipating it in the attempt to overtake Rubens Barrichello; however, the Finnish comes back on track behind Jenson Button, in third position.
-Over the course of lap 37, David Coulthard and Ralf Schumacher make contact while fighting for the seventh position; the Scottish ram the Williams driver and both drivers are forced to come back into the pits.
+On lap 37, David Coulthard and Ralf Schumacher make contact while fighting for the seventh position; the Scottish rams the Williams driver and both drivers are forced to come back into the pits.
 David Coulthard is forced to replace a punctured tyre, while the Williams mechanics have to perform checks on the car of Ralf Schumacher.
-However, the German driver comes back into the pits right when his team was waiting for Juan Pablo Montoya; the German driver loses two laps and, after having done a test lap, comes back into the pits and retires.
+However, the German driver comes back into the pits right when his team is waiting for Juan Pablo Montoya; the German driver loses two laps and, after having done a test lap, comes back into the pits and retires.
 In the meantime, Rubens Barrichello pushes to the maximum to increase his gap over Jenson Button as much as possible; when the Brazilian does his refueling, over the course of lap 42, the BAR driver remains behind him.
-In the last laps, Rubens Barrichello manages his lead over his followers, who come close to the Scuderia Ferrari driver but do not manage to threaten his first position.
-Rubens Barrichello wins the Chinese Grand Prix and claims his second triumph in a row, ahead at the finish line of Jenson Button, Kimi Räikkönen, Fernando Alonso, Juan Pablo Montoya, Takuma Satō, Giancarlo Fisichella and Felipe Massa; Jacques Villeneuve, returning after a year of inactivity, only claims the eleventh place, finishing ahead of Michael Schumacher.
-In the fight for the second place in the Constructors' Championship, BAR scores more points than Renault, after having surpassed it in the standings during the Italian Grand Prix.
+In the last laps, Rubens Barrichello manages his lead over his pursuers, who come close to the Scuderia Ferrari driver but do not manage to threaten his first position.
+Rubens Barrichello wins the Chinese Grand Prix and claims his second triumph in a row, ahead of Jenson Button, Kimi Räikkönen, Fernando Alonso, Juan Pablo Montoya, Takuma Satō, Giancarlo Fisichella and Felipe Massa; Jacques Villeneuve, returning after a year of inactivity, only takes the eleventh place, finishing ahead of Michael Schumacher.
+In the fight for second place in the Constructors' Championship, BAR scores more points than Renault, after having surpassed it in the standings during the Italian Grand Prix.
 Ferrari wanted China.
-A question of sport and of spot: the first Formula 1 Grand Prix disputed in Shanghai is a huge commercial in which Rubens Barrichello's Ferrari played the leading role.
+A question of sport and spots: the first Formula 1 Grand Prix held in Shanghai is a huge commercial in which Rubens Barrichello's Ferrari played the leading role.

 "See you in 2005.
 I'll come back to win".